dib-lab/charcoal/doc/README.md

 We welcome contributions - please feel free to open a Pull Request!

 Both scientific and engineering contributions shall be considered for authorship on software publications.
-This can include feature ideas, debugging, validation approaches, and documentation updates.
+This can include (but is not limited to) feature ideas, debugging, validation approaches, and documentation updates.

 ### Running charcoal from the development repo